Large deviations of one-hidden-layer neural networks: Proofs for Theorem -- quenched LDP

 \subsection{Proofs -- upper bound}

-It remains to prove Lemma \ref{lem:weak_convergence_upper_bound}.
-We roughly follow the lines of \cite[Sections 4 and 5]{bufi} with a focus on \cite[Lemma 5.2]{bufi}, who proved a similar result for a space of functions that are continuous with respect to the uniform topology and with continuous updates via a Brownian motion.
-For $\r\in\MM$, $\eta\in\PP(\XX)$ and a stochastic process $(\th_s)_s\sim\eta$, define a real-valued stochastic process by
+It remains to prove Lemma \ref{lem:weak_convergence_upper_bound}. {The crux of this section is to show that the limiting object of a stochastic process that represents the discretely updated weights fulfills \eqref{eq:evt}.
+For this purpose we define a stochastic process tracking the difference between both sides of \eqref{eq:evt}.
+More precisely, for} $\rho\in\MM$, $\eta\in\PP(\XX)$ and a stochastic process $(\theta_s)_s\sim\eta$, define a real-valued stochastic process by

-where $f\colon\R^d\to\R$ is a continuously differentiable function and $\nabla$ represents the gradient.
-The idea is to invoke the connection between weak solutions to SDEs and martingale problems to show that the limiting element in Lemma \ref{lem:weak_convergence_upper_bound} is indeed a solution to \eqref{eq:evt} by proving that $\Phi_f^{(\rho,\eta)}$ is a martingale.
-We remind the reader of our understanding of weak solutions of SDEs explained in the remark after \ref{UNQ}.
-Since a Brownian motion does not occur in our setting, we can choose the filtration to be the one generated by $(\th_s)_s$. \cite[Lemma 4.1]{bufi} explains why we can verify a weak solution by checking the martingale property of \eqref{eq:martingale_process}.
-Further, arguing as in \cite[Lemma 4.1]{bufi} also yields that it is sufficient to check the martingal property for monomial of first and second order, i.e., for functions